rogc70/cd-demo/site/_posts/2016-02-25-welcome-to-cd-demo.markdown

 ---
 layout: post
-title:  "Welcome to the Continuous Delivery demonstration today!"
+title:  "Welcome to the Continuous Delivery demonstration for ISS today!"
 categories: demo
 ---